8 Things NOT to do at a Craft Fair or Show

 There are few things more pathetic looking than a stall with just a handful of items and masses of empty space.
 Make sure you have enough stock to have a nicely filled table at the start of the event, and ideally some more to replace things as they sell.

-Check out my post about having a craft stall dress rehearsal and then you will be confident that you have enough products to really look like you mean business.
+Check out my post about having a craft stall dress rehearsal, and then you will be confident that you have enough products to really look like you mean business.

-6 – Too much stock (yes really)
+6 – Too much stock (yes, really)

-What I am referring to is a full stall at the end of a craft event.
+What I am referring to here is a full stall at the end of a craft event.
 It is always a good idea to bring plenty of products, ideally more than you expect to sell – just in case!
 But towards the end of the event, if your stall is still full of items, it might look like you haven’t sold a thing all day – and that could be off-putting.
 So don’t be afraid to have a couple of gaps on your displays.

 7 – Unable to see your products

-Use stands, different heights of blocks under the table cover, upright display items and boxes to make your stall more 3 dimensional and give yourself more space to spread your products out nicely and really show them off better.
+Use stands, different heights of blocks under the table cover, upright display items and boxes to make your stall more 3-dimensional and give yourself more space to spread your products out nicely and really show them off better.

-8 – General off-putting things
+8 – Generally off-putting things

 There are all those little things that make a visitor think twice about buying, or even stopping and looking.
 My personal list of ‘generally off-putting things’ includes:

-• stallholder very dirty or scruffy
+• stallholder very dirty or scruffy – especially finger nails.
+Many people really dislike dirty finger nails.

 • stallholder chewing gum (ok, perhaps I am just a snob, but I always find this unprofessional looking)

 • lots of items that use trademarked characters, such as cartoon characters – it is not easy to get licensed to use such things.
-If you are licensed then put up a sign saying so, otherwise, it will look like you are infringing, ie breaking the law.
+If you are licensed then put up a sign saying so, otherwise, it will look like you are infringing, i.e. breaking the law.
 If you are not licensed – don’t sell trademarked things!
 This is one of the most important things not to do at a craft fair.
 It is illegal and looks unprofessional too

 • anonymous seller – if you sell art then please make sure your name is visible, and ideally a bit of information about you.
-If I want anonymous art I will buy it from a chain store.
-At a craft fair, I am looking for personal
+If I want anonymous art, I will buy it from a chain store.
+At a craft fair, I am looking for personal.

 • the same products as everyone else – it is always disappointing to go to a craft show and discover practically the same items on multiple stalls.
 Be different and stand out – you will get more attention for it 🙂